DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - The emitter and library have been merged into a single package for better integration.
 - The merged package is named `@typespec-events/typespec`.
 - Schema naming in the Zod emitter is now configurable to camelCase (default) or PascalCase.
+- The `typeSpecTypeToZodString` function has been refactored and exported for improved testability.
+- Comprehensive tests for `typeSpecTypeToZodString` have been added and are passing.

 ## Learnings and Project Insights